vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/4-configure-profiles.md

-# Configure Profiles in Cloud Assembly
+# Configure Profiles in Aria Automation Assembler

-You define target networks and datastores for workload provisioning by using network and storage profiles in Cloud Assembly.
+You define target networks and datastores for workload provisioning by using network and storage profiles in Aria Automation Assembler.

 ## Procedure